Robofied/Voicenet/README.md

 Python library for voice based gender detection.

 # Getting Started
-Voicenet is a comprehensive library for performing speech/voice based function.
+Voicenet is a comprehensive library for performing speech/voice based functions.
 It is capable of doing:

 * Speechtotext (STT)
 * Geneder detection based on the voice.